sinnie/learn_web_dev/node.md

 Each Box represents a "Phase" of the event loop.

-### Phase:
+### The Event Loop's Phases:
 * Timers - executes callbacks scheduled by `setTimeout()` and `setInterval()`
   * A timer specifes the threshold after which a provided callback may be executed rather than the exact time a person wants it to be executed.
-OS system scheduling or the runnign of other callbacks may delay them
+OS system scheduling or the running of other callbacks may delay them.

-> Be aware that it is technically the poll phase that dictates when timers are executed.
+> Be aware that it is technically the __poll__ phase that dictates when timers are executed.
 To prevent the poll phase from starving the event loop, libuv has a maximum before it stops polling for more events.

   * `process.nextTick()` - called at the end of the current tick until the `nextTick` queue is empty.
-    * allows you to completely defer a callback to a new stack to be invoked at the next _tick_ (an iteration of the event loop).
+    * This allows you to completely defer a callback to a new stack to be invoked at the next _tick_ (an iteration of the event loop).
 This means that the function that called `nextTick` has to return as well as its parent, all the way up to the root of the stack.
 Afterwards, when the loop is trying to execute new events, your nextTick'ed function will be there in a new stack.
   * `setImmediate()` - called at the start of the next tick.
 (Therefore, `nextTick` tasks can add things to the current tick indefinitely, which will prevent other operations from executing.
 In contrast, `setImmediate` tasks can only add things to the queue for the next tick.)

-* I/O Callbacks - executes almost all callbacks.
+* __I/O Callbacks__ - executes almost all callbacks.
 The exceptions are close callbacks, ones scheduled by timers, and `setImmediate()`
   * System operations such as types of TCP errors, like `ECONNREFUSED` when attempting to connect.
 The reporting of this error will be queued to execute during the I/O callbacks phase.
   * __I/O events__ are handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
 When the OS notifies libuv that I/O has happened, it invokes the appropriate handler in JS.
 A given tick of the event loop may process zero or more I/O events.
 If a tick takes a long time, I/O events will queue in an operating system queue.
 * __Idle, Prepare__ - used internally